mattfsourcecode/fastify-swc-typescript-server-bootstrap-cli/README.md

 - Clones a Fastify SWC server template from [this repository](https://github.com/matt-development-work/fastify-swc-typescript-server).
 - Removes the original `.git` directory from the cloned repository and initializes a new git repository, allowing for a clean version control start.
 - Updates the `package.json` with the specified project name and clears the author field.
+- Implements a testing suite using Mocha and Chai, integrating Husky as a pre-commit hook, ensuring that all tests must pass successfully before changes can be committed.
 - More customizations to be added...